 The combination of "req-app-id" and "app-dc-info" parameters allows the communicating UEs to bind the SDP offers and answers for each data channel and stream IDs being negotiated for the respective applications using these data channel stream IDs.

+When the user in UE A in a call with UE B selects data channel application(s) for retrieval and use, and if the new application(s) in UE B are not available yet, UE B may not yet be capable to accept the corresponding application data channel(s).
+In this case, UE B should answer to UE A with an indication that the offered application data channel(s) can temporarily not be accepted, but that UE B will open them as soon as conditions permit.
+The SDP answer that the UE B generates shall then include a "status=pending" parameter to the corresponding "a=3gpp-req-app" attribute for the rejected application data channel(s), as defined by clause 6.2.13 and as further described below.

 6.2.10.2 Generating SDP offer

 A DCMTSI client in terminal may include a data channel media description for the bootstrap data channels in the initial SDP offer, as described above and according to [172] [184].
 A DCMTSI client in terminal may add or disable (by setting port 0, as for RTP media) additional data channel media descriptions as needed in subsequent SDP offers.